Smartphone Addiction Statistics: All You Need To Know About Overuse of Cell Phones

 - Consider having a digital detox, where you lock away all gadgets and screens for at least a weekend and don’t use them at all.

 If you’re worried that your problem is so serious that the above won’t help you, then you can look for professional help.
 You can find out how to access psychological help through the NHS here, and you can find a list of accredited psychologists here.
-You can also turn to UK Addiction Treatment Centres, or AddictionsUK for help.
 You can get phone help and counselling through CABA by calling +44 (0) 1788 556 366 twenty-four hours a day, or access their online chat counselling here.

 Some Helpful Apps